Aims of the European Society of Contact Dermatitis

 The society is producing guidelines on patch testing.
 If you wish to read the draft or comment on the content which was revised following a meeting in Copenhagen, September 2014 please click on the Education; guidelines tabs.
-The deadline for comments is the 4th November 2014
+The deadline for final comments is the 14th December 2014

 acdegroot Publishing have asked us to post an article on the ingredients of propolis.
 This is available by clicking on the education tab.

 The society is suporting a further small research grant this year.
 Applications to the secretary by 31st December 2014.
 Further information can be found by clicking here

 European Photopatch test baseline series

 Details in the working parties tab for the photopatch test group